Explaining the Craps Table For Beginners

 • Right Bettor: Players betting on the pass line.

-• Shooter: The player that’s rolling the dice.
+• Shooter: The player who’s rolling the dice.

 • Wrong Bettor: Player betting against the shooter.